jzhou1318/fa22tapeout-course-dev/chipyardlab.md

 -->

 * `RegField.r(2, status)` is used to create a 2-bit, read-only register that captures the current value of the status signal when read.
-* `RegField.r(params.width, gcd)` “connects” the decoupled handshaking interface gcd to a read-only memory-mapped register.
-When this register is read via MMIO, the ready signal is asserted.
-This is in turn connected to output_ready on the GCD module through the glue logic.
 * `RegField.w(params.width, x)` exposes a plain register via MMIO, but makes it write-only.
 * `RegField.w(params.width, y)` associates the decoupled interface signal y with a write-only memory-mapped register, causing y.valid to be asserted when the register is written.
+* `RegField.r(params.width, vec_add)` “connects” the decoupled handshaking interface vec\_add to a read-only memory-mapped register.
+When this register is read via MMIO, the ready signal is asserted.
+This is in turn connected to output_ready on the VecAdd module through the glue logic.

 RegField exposes polymorphic `r` and `w` methods that allow read- and write-only memory-mapped registers to be interfaced to hardware in multiple ways.